 For productivity, measure how many projects you finish weekly or how many homework assignments you finish in a quarter.

-In terms of communication, you can track the percent of emails you respond to or how many group projects you volunteer for.
+In terms of communication, you can track the percentage of emails you respond to or how many group projects you volunteer for.
 Doing so will give you a clear understanding of your current skills.

 Then, you should seek feedback.
 Make yourself available to others whenever possible if your goal is a communicator.

-Eliminating distractions and setting clear goals should help you improve any academic ability, whether it is dedication to studying or improving your presentation skills.
+Eliminating distractions and setting clear goals should help you improve any academic ability, whether it is a dedication to studying or improving your presentation skills.

 When you ask for feedback, ensure you get as much information as possible.
 If you ask a teacher or mentor, follow up by requesting details on how they themselves improved the skill you are focusing on.

 Through dedication, clear goal setting, and mentor support, you can improve any skill.